michielvha/ERM/readme.md

 I've been playing with the idea of a distributed cloud system for a while.
 Such an API might help in building such a platform.

-## Nexts steps
+## Next steps

 - Created db with a user schema (x)
   - Add admin user in migration (x)
   - Provide ability to create new users
   - Create groups for RBAC
-- Rework the login function to actually care about users, not just the example workflow we have right now.
+- Rework the login function to actually care about users, not just the example workflow we have right now. (x)
+- Have a protect endpoint execute armbian build framework based on input headers.